akosipc/bookish-train/README.md

 #### Use Fragments
 Roan's been having some problems with our extra divs and spans when making our components.
 Please use Fragments so our dear friend doesn't go insane
 - https://reactjs.org/blog/2017/11/28/react-v16.2.0-fragment-support.html

+#### Use ContextAPI sparringly
+ContextAPI is great and it can replace much of the State management platforms that we have like flux or redux.